firavoyage/blogging/river.md

 <!-- she's very proactive and never leave me embarassed. i could always speak more, but she knows when to stop naturally. and, she only asks a simple "why" after i finish answering. -->

 ---

+to research the number of "maimai" present on mtf.wiki.

+(it absolutely does.)

+rg.

+---